 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Only four ingredients in this homemade chocolate with cocoa butter.
 I never knew just how easy — nor how delicious — homemade chocolate is to make.
 By only using these four (no soy lecithin or other additives), you get such flavor!
-This recipe is refined sugar-free, so perfect for Paleo, Plant-based, Vegan and even GAPS Diet.
+This recipe is refined sugar-free and dairy-free, so perfect for Paleo, Plant-based, Vegan and even GAPS Diet.

 Homemade Chocolate with Cocoa Butter, what could be lovelier?